infochimps-labs/vayacondios/README.md

 }
 ```

-will write the hash as shown into the `code` collection.
+Will write the hash as shown into the `code` collection.
 Vaya con Dios fills in the _path always, and the _id and _ts if missing.
 This can be queried with path of "^commit/infochimps" or "^commit/.*".

 The hash will contain: